Sister Mary Vincent Shelverton

 Sister Mary Vincent Shelverton (1925-2003) was a Catholic nun.

-She was born as Patricia Bernadette Shelverton on 6 January 1925 in Hobart, Tasmania, and was professed as a Sister of the Presentation of the Blessed Virgin Mary on 2 February 1945.
+She was born as Patricia Bernadette Shelverton on 6 January 1925 in Hobart, Tasmania, Australia and was professed as a Sister of the Presentation of the Blessed Virgin Mary on 2 February 1945.
 She served as a dedicated teacher in many Presentation schools and as a Pastoral Sister in many parishes.
 She died on 16 January 2003 in Hobart.

 Early life

 Patricia Bernadette Shelverton was the youngest of nine children born to Arthur and Amelia Shelverton.
 Her brothers and sisters were: Bernard, Mary, Ella, Frank, George, Arthur, Ted and Fr Vincent Shelverton.
 After their mother died on 29 April 1932, Patricia attended St Mary's College, Hobart.

 Religious life

 Sr Vincent entered the Presentation Order in Launceston on 2 February 1942 aged 17 and was received in 1943.
 She was first professed on 2 February 1945.
 Sr Vincent's final profession was 2 February 1948.
 Her vocation to the religious life spanned almost 58 years.